Skip to content

 Scanning files

 Use Scan depth to choose how much metadata datannurpy extracts.
-The same depth setting applies to add_folder, add_dataset, and add_database, either globally or per add entry.
+The same depth setting applies to add_folder, add_dataset, add_database, and add_geodatabase, either globally or per add entry.

 Scanning files